 Eligible non-Medicare retirees and their dependents may enroll in TRS-Care Standard, a high-deductible health plan.
 Eligible Medicare retirees and their dependents may enroll in the TRS-Care Medicare Advantage medical plan and the TRS-Care Medicare Rx prescription drug plan.
 To qualify for TRS-Care coverage, a retiree must have at least 10 years of service credit in the TRS pension system.
-The Board of Trustees is granted the authority to establish basic and optional group insurance coverage for participants as well as to amend benefit terms as needed under Chapter 1575.052.
 There are no automatic post-employment benefit changes; including automatic COLAs.